nbuilding/N-lang-docs/docs/features/native_functions.md

 assert type map : map[str, int]
 ```

-**NOTE**: Maps allow functions and commands as keys, but the behaviour of these
+**NOTE**: Maps allow functions and commands as keys, but the behavior of these
 maps is undefined.

 ### `entries` : `[k, v] map[k, v] -> list[(k, v)]`